vidhyadharan-03/Exercise-07-Multiplexer-and-De--multiplexer/README.md

 4. Create university program(VWF) for getting timing diagram.
 5. Give the respective inputs for timing diagram and obtain the results.
 ### PROGRAM
+Program for flipflops and verify its truth table in quartus using Verilog programming.

+Developed by: R.Vidhyadharan

+RegisterNumber: 22008663
 ~~~py
 ## Multiplexer